muehlefeldt/unity-machine-learning/docs/run-log.md

 * Initial run with DB = True.
 Should we try a run with DB = False?
 * Again relativly short run.
 * Compare against 1350.
+  * Initial progress is similar to 1350.
+Esp. cumulative reward.
+  * Is there even any change to 1350 in the config?
+Other than probably the NN structure.

+## 1365
+* Same as 1364.
+Reward scale change.
+  * currentReward = -0.1f * m_DistToTargetNormal;

 ## ToDo for the night
 * How do we ensure enough distance between agent and target at respawn?